TUNE M1 COMMON ISSUES

 Interior condensation during cold nights

-Moderate: ManageableCondensation forming on the M1's aluminum crossbeams and interior surfaces during cold nights is the single most discussed issue in the owner community.
-When warm, moist air from breathing and cooking contacts the cold aluminum structure, water droplets form and can drip onto bedding and gear.
+Moderate: ManageableCondensation on the M1's aluminum crossbeams and interior surfaces during cold nights is the single most discussed issue in the owner community.
+Warm moist air from breathing and cooking hits the cold aluminum, droplets form, and they can drip onto bedding and gear.

 This isn't a defect.
 It's basic physics that affects every hard-shell camper with metal framing.
-The M1's aluminum construction conducts cold more than fiberglass, making it more noticeable than in some competitors.
+The M1's aluminum conducts cold more than fiberglass, so it's more noticeable than in some competitors.

 Run a MaxxAir roof vent fan on low speed overnight, even in cold weather.
 This moves moist air out before it condenses.
 Pair with a diesel or propane heater to keep interior temps above the dew point.
 The combination of ventilation + dry heat eliminates condensation for most owners.
 Some add Reflectix or foam tape directly to the crossbeams as an extra measure.